Library

 Winning products are the result of meticulous market research.
 And AI is here to help.

-Market research is a tool for collecting and analyzing data to better understand customers and the competitive landscape.
+Market research is a process of collecting and analyzing data to better understand customers and the competitive landscape.
 Companies use this information to support strategic decision-making.

 Researchers focus on gathering information about a company’s: